ManJoseph/Smart-Cash-Power/README.md

 ---

-## 📝 License

-This project is licensed under the MIT License – see the LICENSE file for details.

----

 ## 📧 Support

 For issues, questions, or suggestions:
 - Open an issue on GitHub
-- Contact the development team at support@smartcashpower.com
+- Contact the developer at josephmanizabayo7@gmail.com

 ---